Facing the Music: The Uncertain Future of the Orange County School of the Arts

 The answer is simple, in theory.
-Under state law, public charter schools that have more applicants than available seats are supposed to conduct a lottery to decide.
+Under state law, public charter schools that have more applicants than available seats are supposed to conduct a "public random drawing" to decide.

-OCSA’s downtown Santa Ana campus is bisected by a public street that remains closed for student’s safety.
+OCSA's downtown Santa Ana campus is bisected by a public street that remains closed for student safety.
 (Chava Sanchez/LAist)

 ACT II: OVERSIGHT

 All Leah Jacobs wanted was for her daughter to feel accepted.
-Her 11-year-old, whose name we are not using to protect her privacy, has ADHD and had trouble making friends until she joined a local theater group in South Orange County..
+Her 11-year-old, whose name we are not using to protect her privacy, has ADHD and had trouble making friends until she joined a local theater group.

 Listen to part 2 of the radio story.

 When her daughter was in 5th grade, she told her mom she wanted to go to the Orange County School of the Arts.
 The first step was an application.
-They wrote a resume — an unusual request for an 11-year-old — answered short essay questions, and collected letters of recommendation.
-Then, since her daughter enjoys acting and theater, a taped monologue.
+They wrote a resume (an unusual request for an 11-year-old), answered short essay questions, and collected letters of recommendation.
+Then, since her daughter enjoys acting and theater, they taped monologue.